vEnhance/web.evanchen.cc/input/wherestart.md

 you also need to start just working through some past problems from recent years of contests.
 You can think of this as encountering problems in the wild.[^binder]

+[^binder]:
-[^binder]: I used to carry a binder with printouts of the IMO shortlist and check them off as I solved them.
+    I used to carry a binder with printouts of the IMO shortlist and check them off as I solved them.

-In case you didn't know already, on Art of Problem Solving there is an
+In case you didn't know already, on Art of Problem-Solving there is an
 [extensive archive of past problems](https://aops.com/community/c13_contests) from basically every competition under the sun, together with community-contributed solutions.